greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 -   [Modifying a Subpartition Template](#topic85)
 -   [Exchanging a Leaf Child Partition with an External Table](#topic_yhz_gpn_qs)

 > **Important** When defining and altering partition designs, use the given partition name, not the table object name.
-The given partition name is the `partitionname` column value in the *[pg\_partitions](../../ref_guide/system_catalogs/catalog_ref-views.html#pg_partitions)* system view.
-Although you can query and load any table \(including partitioned tables\) directly using SQL commands, you can only modify the structure of a partitioned table using the `ALTER TABLE...PARTITION` clauses.
+The given partition name is the `relid` column returned by the `pg_partition_tree()` function.
+Although you can query and load any table \(including partitioned tables\) directly using SQL commands, you can only modify the structure of a partitioned table that you create with classic partitioning syntax using the `ALTER TABLE...PARTITION` clauses.

 Partitions are not required to have names.
-If a partition does not have a name, use one of the following expressions to specify a partition: `PARTITION FOR (value)` or `PARTITION FOR (RANK(number))`.
+If a partition does not have a name, use the following expression to identify a partition: `PARTITION FOR (value)`.

 For a multi-level partitioned table, you identify a specific partition to change with `ALTER PARTITION` clauses.
 For each partition level in the table hierarchy that is above the target partition, specify the partition that is related to the target partition in an `ALTER PARTITION` clause.
 For example, if you have a partitioned table that consists of three levels, year, quarter, and region, this `ALTER TABLE` command exchanges a leaf partition `region` with the table `region_new`.